moonshiner/openelections-data-ottowa-mi/README.md

 seperate file.
 Additionaly it has a check to see if the page contains results for the relevanct races, and writes those only.

+splitpdf.py         Takes a single PDF file and splits it into a dir of 1 page PDFs

+pdfextract.py         Parse a single page PDF and extract the text (and poisitions
+                    the page).
+Write out the extract CSV file

+getresults.py         Reads an extracted CSV file from above and generate the
+                    Election Results CSV

+###